xuxuxu-ni/deepblueprints/README.md

 ```

 ## Notice
-because deep-blueprints will find the associations and create the route, so DON'T DEFINE TWO-WAY associations in two models like:
+because deep-blueprints will find the associations and create the route, so avoid circle routes, DON'T DEFINE TWO-WAY associations in two models like:

 ```javascript
 /**